Erythroxylum/genome-wide-Ho/README.md

 # genome-wide-Ho
 This repository contains shell scripts to calculate genome-wide heterozygosity (Ho) from whole-genome sequencing data.
-The pipeline uses BEDTools and BCFtools to mask non-callable regions, extract SNPs, and compute heterozygosity metrics.
+The pipeline extracts regions of Ns from a consensus fasta sequence and combines those regions with other coverage masks (such as those generated in the github.com/Erythroxylum/psmc-pipeline) and then uses BEDTools and BCFtools to mask non-callable regions (N's) from a fasta, extract SNPs, and compute heterozygosity metrics.

 ## Requirements